Kim Hellberg

-Kim Alexander Hellberg (born 1 February 1988) is a Swedish football manager and former player.
-He is the manager of Allsvenskan club Hammarby IF.
+Kim Alexander Hellberg (born 1 February 1988) is a Swedish professional football manager and former player who is the current head coach of EFL Championship club Middlesbrough.

-Early life
+He played as a midfielder in Sweden's lower divisions and began coaching during his playing career.
+In 2018, he led IF Sylvia to promotion to the third-tier Ettan.
+He was appointed assistant manager of Allsvenskan club IFK Norrköping in 2020, and at the end of the following year was named in his first top-flight head coach job at IFK Värnamo.
+He led Hammarby IF to consecutive runners-up positions in 2024 and 2025.

+Playing career

-Born and raised in Norrköping, Hellberg played football in the Swedish lower leagues with clubs including Kuddby IF and Dagsbergs IF.
+Born and raised in Norrköping, Sweden, Hellberg began his footballing journey in the city's grassroots scene.
+He came through the youth ranks at Smedby AIS before playing as a midfielder in the lower tiers of Swedish football.
+During his senior career, he represented clubs including Kuddby IF, Ringarums IF and Dagsbergs IF.
 While playing, Hellberg started his coaching career with Kimstad GoIF in 2011 at age 23, winning Division 5 in his debut season.
+Hellberg's playing career remained at the amateur and semi-professional level, with Division 3 being the highest tier in which he appeared.

+Hellberg has spoken candidly about his playing career and early decision to become a coach.
+Reflecting on his time as a lower-league player, he stated, "I tried to be a footballer when I was a kid, but I felt quite early that I’m not good enough."
+Hellberg decided to retire from playing at the age of 22 and focus on coaching instead, later remarking, "I'm very happy that I… put my boots on the shelf and start coaching… because that was a very good decision," whilst also crediting his father's long coaching career with inspiring his own path into management.

 Coaching career

 Early career

 In 2013, Hellberg was appointed as the head coach of Kuddby IF.
 In just three seasons, he led Kuddby from Division 5 to Division 3.
+Towards the beginning of his coaching career, Hellberg also worked as a physical education teacher and subsequently as a primary school teacher.

 In 2017, Hellberg joined IF Sylvia in Division 2, Sweden's fourth tier.
 In 2018, his second season in charge of the club, he led the side to a promotion to Ettan.

 On 4 January 2020, Hellberg joined Allsvenskan club IFK Norrköping as an assistant coach to Jens Gustafsson.
 He also joined his father Stefan Hellberg in the coaching staff.
 On 10 April 2021, Hellberg signed a new two-year contract with the club, continuing as an assistant to new head coach Rikard Norling.